PeteSong/petesong.github.io/_posts/2024-12-13-setup-python-environment-on-macOS copy.markdown

 ```

 Install uv-managed python even if there's already a Python installation on your system.
-Once Python is installed, it will be used by `uv` command automatically
+Once Python is installed, it will be used by `uv` command automatically.
 When Python is installed by `uv`, it will not be available globally.

 ```shell